-In FY2023, the Group's largest customer accounted for 7.3% of the Group's total revenue.
-The Group's five largest customers accounted for 30.0% of the Group's total revenue.
+In FY2024, the Group's largest customer accounted for 6.9% of the Group's total revenue.
+The Group's five largest customers accounted for 28.9% of the Group's total revenue.

-In FY2023, the Group's largest supplier accounted for 3.7% of the Group's total cost of sales.
-The Group's five largest suppliers accounted for 10.0% of the Group's total cost of sales.
+In FY2024, the Group's largest supplier accounted for 4.2% of the Group's total cost of sales.
+The Group's five largest suppliers accounted for 6.5% of the Group's total cost of sales.

-None of the Directors or any of their close associates (as defined under the Listing Rules) or any Shareholders (which, to the best knowledge of the Directors, owns more than 5% of the Company's issued share capital) has any interest in the Group's five largest suppliers or the Group's five largest customers.
+None of the Directors or any of their close associates (as defined under the Listing Rules) or any Shareholder (which, to the best knowledge of the Directors, owns more than 5% of the number of issued Shares (excluding treasury shares, if any) of the Company) has any interest in the Group's five largest suppliers or the Group's five largest customers.